-Typically for an investment, a company will take care of the so-called company register.
+Typically for an investment, a company will take care of the so-called Entity Management.
 Usually, it is the legal department of a company that is responsible for keeping its subsidiary and other company information up-to-date.

 Corporations are living entities and typically there are continuous group structure changes, as well as those commonly occurring in M&A activities.
-The Company Register is a place where this information is collected and stored.
+The Entity Management is a place where this information is collected and stored.
 This might include, for example, essential information about:

 - Ownership structures